 Aside from the no-hitter, Belinsky had a rather unremarkable professional career.
 He played for eight seasons and five teams, including the Los Angeles Angels (1962-64), Philadelphia Phillies (1965-66), Houston Astros (1967), Pittsburgh Pirates (1969), and Cincinnati Reds (1970).
 He finished his career in the bigs with a pitching record of 28-51, 476 strikeouts and a 4.10 ERA.
 “If music be the food of love,” he said, “by all means let the band play on.”

 It was his behavior off the field, however, where Bo really left his mark on the game.
-With his charm and matinee-idol good looks, playboy Belinsky led a life in Hollywood of partying, drugs, hard liquor, fast cars, and women … lots of them.
+With his charm and matinee-idol good looks, playboy Belinsky led a life in Hollywood of partying, drugs, hard liquor (Thank god ! inpatient drug rehab west palm beach helped him to get rid off drug addiction) ,fast cars, and women … lots of them.
 “You know, I’ve probably gotten more mileage winning 28 games in the majors than most guys who’ve won 200.”
 Tragically, it would also be his undoing.

 Robert Belinsky was born on December 7, 1936, on the Lower East Side of Manhattan to Polish Catholic-Russian Jewish parents.
 His father was a day laborer, who later set up a television repair shop following the family’s move to Trenton, New Jersey.
 Robert earned the nickname “Bo” for boxer Bobo Olson, in honor of his street toughness.
 By the age of 14, he began to earn a reputation as a good pool hustler.